CrowdsourcingKC/crowdsourcingshortcut/ch-1.md

 *In the same way, the need of society drives the human porcupines together, only to be mutually repelled by the many prickly and disagreeable qualities of their nature.
 The moderate distance which they at last discover to be the only tolerable condition of intercourse, is the code of politeness and fine manners; and those who transgress it are roughly told — in the English phrase — to keep their distance.*
 *By this arrangement, the mutual need of warmth is only very moderately satisfied; but then people do not get pricked.*

-*Parerga und Paralipomena, Volume II, Chapter XXXI, Section 396:[1][https://en.wikipedia.org/wiki/Hedgehog%27s_dilemma](https://en.wikipedia.org/wiki/Hedgehog%27s_dilemma)*
+*Parerga und Paralipomena, Volume II, Chapter XXXI, Section 396 [https://en.wikipedia.org/wiki/Hedgehog%27s_dilemma](https://en.wikipedia.org/wiki/Hedgehog%27s_dilemma)*

+***

-Behold, the lesson to be learned from this, jaded though it may be, is the key to understanding the value of internet based phenomena which is crowdsourcing!
+Behold, the lesson to be learned from this, jaded though it may be, is the key to understanding the value of internet-based phenomena which is crowdsourcing!
 Furthermore, to understand the success of crowdsourcing, we have to recognize that it is a response to, and a solution to, the porcupine dilemma.

 ### How does CS solve the Porcupine Dilemma?